 3. I manually opened the dishwasher door after its cycle

 However, it’s important to note that you shouldn’t open your dishwasher door too early, as the drying process won’t be over yet.
-This means that you could actually make more water settle on your dishes!
+This means that you could make more water settle on your dishes!
 I usually wait until the dishwasher cycle has fully ended before I open the door.

 David Palmer adds, "Moisture is the number one cause of rust.
 As mentioned above, the air inside your dishwasher is humid after a wash; therefore, it is beneficial for users to open the door a couple of minutes after the cycle ends to let the humid air escape, or if you can’t unload straight away, take out the wet cutlery to assist with the drying."